Mosquitoes may be tiny, but getting bitten by some of them can wreak havoc to our health.

 4. Yellow Fever

 Yellow fever is a serious flu-like disease that can be deadly.
 It causes high fever and jaundice, which occurs when your skin and eyes turn yellow, hence its name.
-Unfortunately, this disease is not curable and develops quickly, but its also preventable with the yellow fever vaccine.
+Unfortunately, this disease is not curable and develops quickly, but it is also preventable with the yellow fever vaccine.

 - Jaundice (yellowing of skin and eyes)